klouisbrother/ba-kyma-prototype/README.md

 ## Use-Case

--- Use Case Description --
+The the kyma-based m

 -- Use Case Diagram --

+## Re-used Github repositories

+The following repositories have been forked and included in this Repository and are mentioned in the documentation

+* orders-service - add link
+* sap-commerce-mock - add link
+* MS Azure Database

+Each source is mentioned in the further documentatio of the implementation.

 ## Documentation structure

 For each part of chapter 4.3 a documentation in form of a README.md file was created.
-Decribing:

 * [Chapter 4.3.1: Prerequisites for implementation](https://github.com/klouisbrother/ba-kyma-prototype/blob/main/documentation/4.3.1_prerequisites.md)
 * [Chapter 4.3.2: Implementation of the functionality](https://github.com/klouisbrother/ba-kyma-prototype/blob/main/documentation/4.3.2_implementation.md)
 * [Chapter 4.3.3: Connection to SAP Commerce Mock](https://github.com/klouisbrother/ba-kyma-prototype/blob/main/documentation/4.3.3_connection.md)